 “Most drivers were originally taught to follow 2 seconds behind the motorist in front of them.
 For better road safety, it’s recommended that drivers instead leave 3 to 4 seconds between vehicles,” explains Scott Mann, auto accident attorney.
 “While following the other vehicle, choose a fixed landmark such as a sign or building.
 If you reach the same landmark before you count to 3, then you are following too close.
 Giving yourself more time to react to inclement weather, road conditions, and heavy traffic can greatly increase safety — especially for inexperienced teen drivers.”

 Teenage drivers have been mistakenly taught to brake with the left foot and accelerate with the right.
 This is a major safety hazard.
 The driver’s weight is shifted, which causes driving maneuvers to be off-balance.
 Constantly riding the brake also means that other motorists have no idea when you’re actually stopping or slowing down.
 Braking and accelerating with the right foot only is a much safer alternative.

-If you or your teenager have been involved in an accident, please call Mann, Wyatt & Tanksley for a consultation.
+If you or your teenager have been involved in an accident, please call Mann Wyatt Tanksley Injury Attorneys for a consultation.
 Our auto accident attorneys are prepared to fight for your case!